varsha-2005/EXPERIMENT--05-INTERFACING-A-4X4-MATRIX-KEYPAD-AND-DISPLAY-THE-OUTPUT-ON-LCD/README.md

-# EXPERIMENT--05-INTERFACING-A-4X4-MATRIX-KEYPAD-AND-DISPLAY-THE-OUTPUT-ON-LCD
+# EXPERIMENT 05 INTERFACING A 4X4 MATRIX KEYPAD AND DISPLAY THE OUTPUT ON LCD

 ## Aim:
-To Interface a 4X4 matrix keypad and show the output on 16X2 LCD display to ARM controller , and simulate it in Proteus
+To Interface a 4X4 matrix keypad and show the output on 16X2 LCD display to ARM controller , and simulate it in Proteus.
 ## Components required:
 STM32 CUBE IDE, Proteus 8 simulator .
 ## Theory: